fenos/dqlx-docs/docs/queries/filters.md

 ```

 You can either add filters within a single `Filter()` call, or chain multiple `Filter` calls, the result is the same.
-All the above filters will be concatenated together with a `AND` condition
+All the above filters will be concatenated together with an `AND` condition

 #### Sugars on Filters